TBLU vs. AQWA

 With a correlation of 0.91, TBLU and AQWA move almost identically.
 Holding both adds very little diversification - you're essentially doubling your position in the same market segment.
 Choosing one is usually more capital-efficient.

-On 5-year performance, AQWA leads with 5.21% vs 4.24% for TBLU.
+On 5-year performance, AQWA leads with 5.11% vs 4.30% for TBLU.
 On fees, TBLU is cheaper at 0.40% per year.
-Their volatility is very similar.
+On volatility, TBLU has been the lower-risk option at 4.22%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 TBLU is cheaper with a 0.40% expense ratio, compared with 0.50% for AQWA.